Morris-Harrison/Twilight-Syndrome-ROM/README.md

 # Twilight-Syndrome-ROM

-Game is currently 1 / 94% fully translated!
+Game is currently 1 / 100% fully translated!
+PS1 GAME TWILIGHT SYNDROME
 Minor quality of life gameplay changes are also included ()!